Penises are as unique as the people they hang from, and they’re all good. More than good, really.

-The extra girth at the tip stimulates the vaginal or rectal walls, which will feel good for both of you.
+The extra girth at the tip stimulates the vaginal or rectal walls, creating friction that’ll feel good for both.

-Pro tip: Choose positions that allow the receiver to open wide and stimulate their clit or penis at the same time for easier entry.
-Classics like missionary and cow are totally hammer-friendly.
+Pro tip: Choose positions that allow the receiver to open wide and stimulate their clit or peen at the same time for easier entry.
+Classics positions, like missionary and cow, are totally hammer-friendly.

 Smaller-than-average length and girth

-Pro tip: If you wanna go deep, some positions are better than others.
-Doggy style is one of the best for any type of sex with a smaller-than-average penis.
-If you’re flexible, the pile driver is fan-freaking-tastic.
+Pro tip: If you want to go deep, some positions are better than others.
+Doggy style is one of the best for P-in-V or anal sex if you each like it deep.
+If you’re flexible, the pile driver is fantastic.